qiuxintao101/cobra/docs/detail.rst

 Understanding and interpreting results
 ****************************************

 Having results is exciting; however, as with most software, now the maybe even harder part starts: Understanding and interpreting the results.
-Let's first remind ourselves: The main goal of *diffTF* is to aid in formulating testable hypotheses and ultimately improve the understanding of regulatory mechanisms that are driving the differences on a system-wide scale.
+Let's first remind ourselves: The main goal of *CoBRA* is to aid in formulating testable hypotheses and ultimately improve the understanding of regulatory mechanisms that are driving the differences on a system-wide scale.

 General notes
 =================

   - Irrespective of whether or not you also used the classification mode, we recommend that the first thing to check is the Volcano plot PDF.
   - If a specific question is not addressed here, feel free to contact us.
 We ill then add it here.
-  - Note that *diffTF* captures differential accessibility, which does not necessarily imply a functional difference.
+  - Note that *CoBRA* captures differential accessibility, which does not necessarily imply a functional difference.
 See the publication for more discussion and details.
   - the significance as calculated by the empirical or analytical approach should not be over-interpreted from our point of view.
 We find the TF activity to be the more important measure.